 - 1 1/2 cups long grain rice

 - 2 cups water (adjust the amount of water based on package directions if following the stovetop method)

 - 1 teaspoon salt

 Instant Pot Instructions

-- In a smaller pressure cooker safe pan (I used a 6-inch cake pan) add the rice and water.
+- In a smaller pressure cooker safe pan (I used a 6-inch cake pan) add the rice, water, and salt.

 - Add a 2- to 3-inch tall trivet into the Instant Pot on top of the beans and place the rice pan on top of the trivet

 - Cover and seal the Instant Pot.
 Press “Pressure Cook” until it’s on “Normal” and press the “Pressure Level” button until it’s on “High Pressure.”
 Then press the +/- buttons until you see 00:35 for 35 minutes.
 The Instant Pot will say “On” until it gets up to pressure and then will start counting down from 35.

 - When it’s done, just leave it alone (natural pressure release) for 10 minutes, then quick release the rest of the pressure by opening the steam release valve.

 - When the float valve is down, press “Cancel” to turn off the Instant Pot and open the lid.
 Carefully remove the rice pan, then add the salt to the beans and stir.
 Serve the beans on top of the rice with plantains if desired (see note).